-Revenue from Contracts with Customers: ASC Topic 606, Revenue from Contracts with Customers, when it becomes effective as a result of Accounting Standards Update (ASU) 2014-09, provides guidance on how an entity should recognize revenue from these transactions.
+Revenue from Contracts with Customers: ASC Topic 606, Revenue from Contracts with Customers, which became effective as a result of Accounting Standards Update (ASU) 2014-09, provides guidance on how an entity should recognize revenue from these transactions.
 The core principle of Topic 606 is that an entity should recognize revenue at an amount that reflects the consideration to which it expects to be entitled in exchange for transferring goods or services to a customer as part of the entity's ordinary activities.
 ASU 2014-09 also added Topic 610, Other Income, to the ASC.
 Topic 610 applies to income recognition that is not within the scope of Topic 606, other Topics (such as Topics 840 and 842 on leases, as applicable), or other revenue or income guidance.
 Topic 610 applies to an institution's sales of repossessed nonfinancial assets, such as other real estate owned (OREO).
 See the Glossary entry for "foreclosed assets" for guidance on the accounting and reporting for the sale of OREO and other repossessed nonfinancial assets.

 ASC Topic 606 specifically excludes financial instruments and other contractual rights or obligations within the scope of Topic 310, Receivables; Topic 320, Investments - Debt Securities; Topic 321, Investments - Equity Securities; Topic 815, Derivatives and Hedging; Topic 860, Transfers and Servicing, and certain other ASC Topics.
-Therefore, many common revenue streams in the financial
+Therefore, many common revenue streams in the financial sector, such as interest income, fair value adjustments, gains and losses on sales of financial instruments, and loan origination fees, are not within the scope of ASC Topic 606.
+However, the provisions of ASC Topic 606 may affect the timing for the recognition of, and the presentation of, those revenue streams within the scope of this accounting standard, such as certain fees associated with credit card arrangements, underwriting fees and costs, and deposit-related fees.